 - improve skin texture and elasticity

-Although it involves tiny incisions, laser cellulite reduction is considered a minimally invasive and can be safely performed by a qualified provider in-office, using local anesthesia.
+Although it involves tiny incisions, laser cellulite reduction is considered minimally invasive and can be safely performed by a qualified provider in-office, using local anesthesia.
 Downtime is typically limited to 1 to 2 days.
 Cellulaze is indicated to last about one year, and patients typically achieve their desired result after one treatment.

 Many treatments use energy from radiofrequency (RF), ultrasound, infrared light, or radial pulses to heat skin, stimulate collagen production and reduce cellulite.
 Depending on the specific treatment, energy-based cellulite reduction may also help achieve mild fat reduction and/or relax the fibrous septae to achieve a smoother, more even skin texture.
 Current FDA cleared treatments include:

 - Venus Freeze® (RF and pulsed electro-magnetic fields)

 - Zimmer Z Wave (radial pulse therapy)

 Energy-based cellulite treatments are delivered through the skin, so they are considered non-invasive and usually require no downtime.
 However, a series of treatments may be recommended for optimal results.
 Additionally, results are temporary, so you will need to repeat treatment every few months to maintain results.

 QWO is the first injectable with FDA clearance to treat cellulite.
 It contains enzymes that break down the collagen bands that cause dimpling, reducing the appearance of cellulite without surgery.
 QWO is also thought to work by stimulating the production of more flexible septae and redistributing fat cells below the skin.